rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 ```

 <input type="checkbox" class="checkbox inline"> Save the file and run it with the command `python test_9_1.py` in the terminal.
-<input type="checkbox" class="checkbox inline"> Confirm that you can see a spinning cube in the center of the screen with each side a different color.
+<input type="checkbox" class="checkbox inline"> Confirm that you can see a spinning cube in the center of the screen with different colors on every side.

-Our test apps are quite a bit shorter now that we have encapsulated a lot of the rendering tasks in scene graph components!
+Our test apps are quite a bit shorter now!
+This is the advantage of encapsulating common rendering tasks in scene graph components.

-The `startup` method creates a `Renderer`, `Scene`, `Camera` with 4:3 aspect ratio, box geometry, and surface material with different colored vertices.
+The `startup` method creates a `Scene` and `Camera` with 4:3 aspect ratio before passing them to a new `Renderer` object.
+Then it creates a box geometry, and a surface material with different colored vertices.
-It combines the geometry and material into a mesh object before adding the mesh to the scene graph.
+It combines the geometry and material in a mesh object before adding the mesh to the scene graph.
-We also set different rotation speeds for rotating around the $y$-axis and $x$-axis.
+Finally, it sets different speeds for the box to rotate around both the $x$-axis and the $y$-axis.

 After everything is set up, the `update` method simply applies the rotations to the mesh before rendering the entire scene.

 # Extra Components

-Now that all the necessary components for rendering basic shapes are complete, we can think about special objects that make it easier to design a 3D scene.
+Now that all the necessary components for rendering basic shapes are complete, we can create helper objects that make it easier to design a 3D scene.
 All of our scenes so far have just been shapes floating in a black void.
-Let's change that by creating a structure showing the global coordinate axes and a grid to orient the user.
+Let's change that by creating a structure to reveal the global coordinate axes and a grid to orient the user.
-After rendering these objects in a scene, we will also create a special object that allows the user to move the camera and explore the scene from all angles.
+After rendering these objects in a scene, we will also create a rig for the camera that allows the user to control camera movements and explore the scene.

 ## Axes Helper

-The coordinate axes will include three box geometries&mdash;one for each axis.
+To visualize the three coordinate axes, we will create three box geometries&mdash;one for each axis.
-Using the box geometry allows us to give a thickness to the axes without worrying about platform compatibility.
-(Line width cannot be changed with `glLineWidth` on MacOS.)
+The `BoxGeometry` class allows us to specify the thickness of each axis which is something we would not be able to do if we wanted to just draw lines with the `glLineWidth` function (due to its incompatibility on MacOS).
 Here we can use our `Group` class for the base mesh and add children to it for each of the three separate axes.

 :heavy_check_mark: ***Try it!***